The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

-$E_{\rm Ly\alpha}=1.634\times 10^{-18}$\,J is the energy of a Lyman-$\alpha$ photon.
-For collisional excitation, the coefficient $\gamma_{\rm 1s2p}(T)$ denotes an effective excitation rate coefficient, fitted \citep{Scholz1990,Scholz1991} as an exponential function divided into three temperature regimes ranging from $T\sim 10^3$\,K up to $T\sim 10^8$\,K. Although written as $\gamma_{\rm 1s2p}$, it implicitly includes excitations into higher levels ($n>2$) and the corresponding cascade branching ratios that ultimately contribute to Lyman-$\alpha$ production.
+We shall see later that high column density gas ($ N_{\rm{\HI}} \gtrsim 10^{18}\;\rm cm^{-2}$) dominates the surface brightness emission for $\mathcal{S} \lesssim 10^{-18} \; \rm erg \; s^{-1}\; cm^{-2} \; arcsec^{-2}$ (see right hand column of Fig. \ref{fig:nH-T_SB-NHI} and Sections \ref{sec:T-lognH} to \ref{sec:insights}).
+Observational detection thresholds at present are $\mathcal{S} \sim 10^{-19} \; \rm erg \; s^{-1}\; cm^{-2} \; arcsec^{-2}$ \citep{Martin2023}.
+Therefore, following \cite{Witstok2021}, we use Case B throughout.
+For the purposes of clarification, we note that Eq. \eqref{eq:eta} uses the Case A recombination coefficient to estimate the neutral fraction in optically thin gas.
+In contrast, when computing Ly$\alpha$ emissivities and surface brightness, we adopt Case B, since recombinations to the ground state do not contribute to observable Ly$\alpha$ emission.
+For recombination, $f_{\rm rec,B}(T)$ represents the fraction of recombinations that result in Lyman-$\alpha$ emission, incorporating the effects of cascade transitions from levels $n>2$ to the $2p \rightarrow 1s$ transition.
+Together with the fitted Case B recombination coefficients $\alpha_{\rm B}(T)$ \citep{Cantalupo2008, Draine2011book, Dijkstra2014}, this provides a temperature-dependent effective emissivity for Lyman-$\alpha$ photons produced via recombination. $E_{\rm Ly\alpha}=1.634\times 10^{-18}$\,J is the energy of a Lyman-$\alpha$ photon.
+For collisional excitation, the coefficient $\gamma_{\rm 1s2p}(T)$ denotes an effective excitation rate coefficient, fitted \citep{Scholz1990,Scholz1991} as an exponential function divided into three temperature regimes ranging from $T\sim 10^3$\,K up to $T\sim 10^8$\,K \citep{Scholz1990,Scholz1991}.
+Although written as $\gamma_{\rm 1s2p}$, it implicitly includes excitations into higher levels ($n>2$) and the corresponding cascade branching ratios that ultimately contribute to Lyman-$\alpha$ production.

-Similarly, for recombination, $f_{\rm rec,A/B}(T)$ represents the fraction of recombinations that result in Lyman-$\alpha$ emission, incorporating the effects of cascade transitions from levels $n>2$ to the $2p \rightarrow 1s$ transition.
-Together with the fitted Case A/B recombination coefficients $\alpha_{\rm A/B}(T)$ \citep{Cantalupo2008, Draine2011book, Dijkstra2014}, this provides a temperature-dependent effective emissivity for Lyman-$\alpha$ photons produced via recombination.

 The electron number density is \citep{Katz1996,Junhan2022}